GIScience/ohsome-now-stats-service/README.md

 ## Running the service

-The service can be run directly on the OS or within a docker image
+The service can be run directly with gradle

 ### Running Locally